Large N Optimization for multi-matrix systems: SD Models

-The results show that for small loops we essentially obtain the exact answer.
-For larger loops (with more than $l$ matrices in the trace, in the notation of section 3) the results are less accurate, but even for the longest loops accuracy is typically always better than 5\%.
+In tables 2-10 we present results for SD models, obtained with $l=9$ and $N=94$.\footnote{ In the following tables the traces are scaled by appropriate factors according to \eqref{NormLoops} so that the results of loops are independent of the matrix size $N$. } The results show that for small loops we essentially obtain the exact answer.
+For larger loops (with more than $l$ matrices in the trace, in the notation of Section \ref{sec:methods}) the results are less accurate, but even for the longest loops accuracy is typically always better than 5\%.